imboowa/blenderous/README.md

 **Thanks**

 Thanks to the makers of this wonderful software, I wouldn't be here without this free software, really thank you the creators of Blender.
-Thanks to Blender Guru on YouTube for th ework put in making these tutorials for us to learn something new, really Blender Guru thnak you, spiritual teacher.
+Thanks to Blender Guru on YouTube for the work put in making these tutorials for us to learn something new, really Blender Guru thank you, spiritual teacher.

 **Author**